-- 47.1 All licensed hackney carriage must comply with the following requirements: - a) An approved calendar taximeter must be fitted in all hackney carriages and: - i. must be correctly calibrated, sealed and fully functional in accordance with the current Council approved fare structure, - ii. must be appropriately stamped to ensure compliance with The Measuring Instruments (Taximeters) Regulations 2006, or any subsequent legislation, - iii. must not be capable of being manually overridden to ensure that the correct tariff is charged based on the actual date and time of the journey, and - iv. must be set at the correct date and time at all times throughout the period of the vehicle licence.
+- 48.1 All licensed hackney carriage must comply with the following requirements: - a) An approved calendar taximeter must be fitted in all hackney carriages and: - i. must be correctly calibrated, sealed and fully functional in accordance with the current Council approved fare structure, - ii. must be appropriately stamped to ensure compliance with The Measuring Instruments (Taximeters) Regulations 2006, or any subsequent legislation, - iii. must not be capable of being manually overridden to ensure that the correct tariff is charged based on the actual date and time of the journey, and - iv. must be set at the correct date and time at all times throughout the period of the vehicle licence. - 48.2 All new vehicle with taximeters must be connected to a receipt printer which can print details of the journey including date, journey times, distance and fare charged.
+A printed receipt must be given at the conclusion of every journey including details of the driver and licence plate number of the vehicle used.
+If a vehicle has a card machine with an attached receipt printer, an additional printer for the taximeter is not required. - 48.3 The taximeter shall be positioned so that the display on the face of the meter may clearly visible to any person being conveyed in the vehicle at all times.
+The dial of the taximeter shall be kept properly illuminated throughout any part of the hiring including during the hours of darkness and also at any time at the request of the hirer. - 48.4 When the meter is operating there shall be recorded on the face of the meter in clearly legible figures a fare not exceeding the maximum fare that may be charged for a journey. - 48.5 An official copy of our fare tariff shall be clearly displayed and legible in the vehicle so as to be plainly visible to passengers carried therein. - 48.6 The vehicle taximeter shall be brought into operation at the commencement of the journey and the fare demanded by the driver shall not be greater than that fixed by us in connection with the fare tariff for the hire of hackney carriages.
+The taximeter should not be started until the passenger is in the vehicle ready to commence the journey. - 48.7 In the event of such a journey commencing in, but ending outside, the District, you may charge for the journey such fare as was agreed before the hiring was affected.
+If no such agreement was made then the fare to be charged should be no greater than that fixed by us in connection with the fare tariff for the hire of hackney carriages.

-- 47.2 From 01/04/2022 all taximeters must be connected to a receipt printer which can print details of the journey including date, journey times, distance and fare charged.
-A printed receipt must be given at the conclusion of every journey including details of the driver and licence plate number of the vehicle used. - 47.3 The taximeter shall be positioned so that the display on the face of the meter may clearly visible to any person being conveyed in the vehicle at all times.
-The dial of the taximeter shall be kept properly illuminated throughout any part of the hiring including during the hours of darkness and also at any time at the request of the hirer. - 47.4 When the meter is operating there shall be recorded on the face of the meter in clearly legible figures a fare not exceeding the maximum fare that may be charged for a journey. - 47.5 An official copy of our fare tariff shall be clearly displayed and legible in the vehicle so as to be plainly visible to passengers carried therein. - 47.6 The vehicle taximeter shall be brought into operation at the commencement of the journey and the fare demanded by the driver shall not be greater than that fixed by us in connection with the fare tariff for the hire of hackney carriages.
-The taximeter should not be started until the passenger is in the vehicle ready to commence the journey. - 47.7 In the event of such a journey commencing in, but ending outside, the District, you may charge for the journey such fare as was agreed before the hiring was affected.
-If no such agreement was made then the fare to be charged should be no greater than that fixed by us in connection with the fare tariff for the hire of hackney carriages. - 47.8 A hackney carriage, regardless of whether it is pre booked or sub-contracting, must still adhere to hackney carriage law.
-A hackney carriage operating inside the District where they are licensed, can only charge the price on the meter and must adhere to the fares set by St Albans District Council.
-This includes bookings which come from private hire operators. - 47.9 On occasions, a journey will commence during one tariff period and end within another tariff period.
+- 48.8 A hackney carriage, regardless of whether it is pre booked or sub-contracting, must still adhere to hackney carriage law.
+A hackney carriage starts and finishes a journey inside the District where they are licensed, can only charge the price on the meter and must adhere to the fares set by the Council.
+This includes bookings which come from private hire operators and school contracts. - 48.9 On occasions, a journey will commence during one tariff period and end within another tariff period.
 The tariff that is in operation at the time of the commencement of a journey must remain throughout that journey.

-48. Private Hire meters
+49. Private Hire meters